Nutlope/alt-text-generator/README.md

 # Alt Image Generator

-This project will generate relevant alt text for images using AI.
+This Flask API will generate relevant alt text for images using AI.

 ![Alt Image Generator](ogimage.png)

 ## How it works

 This project uses an ML modal from Salesforce called [BLIP](https://github.com/salesforce/BLIP) on [Replicate](https://replicate.com/) to generate relevant alt text for images.
-You can feed the API, written in Python on Flask, an image as a query param and it will return a one sentence description of that image.
+You can feed the Flask API endpoint an image as a query param and it will return a one sentence description of that image.

 ## Running Locally